redbone1983/launch_school/README.md

 # INTRO TO PROGRAMMING

-The purpose for this repo is to add exercises for Launch Schools Curriculum.
+The purpose for this repo is to add exercises from Launch Schools Curriculum.

 ## The Basics